AxisCommunications/axis-aws-kinesis-vsp/start-on-app-event/README.md

 ## Known Limitations

-When streaming to Amazon Kinesis Video Streams there is a latency which can be affected by the selected AWS region, network setup and video resolution.
+* When streaming to Amazon Kinesis Video Streams there is a latency which can be affected by the selected AWS region, network setup and video resolution.
 This means that eventual event triggered recordings might appear in Amazon Kinesis Video Streams with a noticeable delay.

+* In the event rule configuration, there is a prebuffer and postbuffer set up of one respectively five seconds.
+However, if these durations are increased there is a risk that the the full clip is not uploaded to Amazon Kinesis since the creation of the file might not be done at the moment of sending it.
+Please open an issue if this is something you have encountered and would like to discuss.